TristanSaucy/physics-test/README.md

 `list-targets` prints optional metadata (when available): **sigma (1σ)**, **reference scale Q**, and **scheme notes**.
 The source of truth for these curated inputs is `data/targets.json` (see also `physics_test/target_registry.py`).

+You can override the registry path (for local experiments) by setting the environment variable:

+- `PHYSICS_TEST_TARGET_REGISTRY`

 ### Option 1 (energy → K → F0)

 - Exploratory broad search: